-The gardens of Dogwood Hills are located in different areas of the golf course as well as among the cabin’s.
-The inspiration for the gardens came from the many wild flowers found on the property.
-You will see no formal gardens at Dogwood Hills, but you will see country gardens much like those found around farm houses in the years past.
+The gardens of Dogwood Hills are located in different areas of the golf course as well as among the cabins.
+The inspiration for the gardens came from the many wildflowers found on the property.
+You will see no formal gardens at Dogwood Hills, but you will see country gardens much like those found around farmhouses in the years past.

 Number 10 fairway is flanked by a landscaped water fall and a cliff overhang that served as shelter for the Cherokee Indians.
 On the right side, along the bluff are native oak leaf hydrangeas and many other varieties of hydrangeas.
 Surrounding the cliff overhang are wild hydrangeas which were hybridized to form the beautiful lace cap hydrangea of today.

-Framing # 10 green is a garden of knock-out roses with cherry trees in the back ground.
+Framing # 10 green is a garden of knock-out roses with cherry trees in the background.

 There is twenty acres of undisturbed land with a walking trail.
 The lush ferns and plants will remind you of a rain forest.
 Relax and enjoy the peaceful sounds of the forest and listen for the calls and music of the many different birds.
 On the trail you may enjoy picking and eating blackberries, wild grapes, muscadines and blueberries.
 Experience the serenity and tranquility while visiting Dogwood Hills.